Background and Objectives

 Transitioning towards sustainable development and net-zero global greenhouse gas (GHG) emissions will be key to staying within the temperature limits established by the Paris Agreement.
 The potential contribution of market-based instruments towards these objectives is, however, unclear.

-Against this background, the German Federal Environment Agency (UBA) commissioned the project ‘Transformation & Article 6: Strengthening the transformative effect of market approaches under the Paris Agreement’ which is being implemented by UNEP DTU Partnership in collaboration with Perspectives Climate Research and First Climate.
+Against this background, the German Federal Environment Agency (UBA) commissioned the project ‘Transformation & Article 6: Strengthening the transformative effect of market approaches under the Paris Agreement’ which is being implemented by UNEP CCC in collaboration with Perspectives Climate Research and First Climate.
 The project explores how Article 6 market mechanisms can help countries to achieve net-zero emissions by 2050 and simultaneously contribute to meeting the Sustainable Development Goals (SDGs).

 The project combines a literature review with semi-structured interviews as well as country and sector analysis.
 In a first step, the project team explores the characteristics of transformative change relevant to Article 6 in order to develop a conceptual framework.
 Building on these initial findings, a concept for an incentive structure to support transformative change of Article 6 mechanisms is being developed.
 Interim results will be summarized and presented to an international community of experts in a workshop.
 The final results of the project will be announced by the end of 2021.